 - For much of the installation process there is no requirement to move or disturb soils.
 Soils will need to be moved and disturbed to create temporary working compounds, and to create the tracks and small fixed infrastructure bases.
 Soils will need to be disturbed to enable cables to be laid, but the soils will be reinserted shortly after they are lifted out (ie this is a swift process).
+An area of land will need to be levelled to provide a base for the battery storage.

-- For the majority of the proposed development soils do not need to be disturbed.
+- 5 For the majority of the proposed development soils do not need to be disturbed.
 The effects on agricultural land quality and soil structure are therefore limited to the effects of vehicle passage.
 This is agricultural land, so it is already subject to regular vehicle passage.
 Therefore the key consideration is to ensure that soils are passed over by vehicles (trafficked) when the soils are in a suitable condition, and that if any localised damage or compaction occurs (which is common with normal farming operations too), it is ameliorated suitably.

 - 6 The key principles for successfully avoiding damage to soils are:

 - timing;

 - retaining soil profiles;

 - avoiding compaction;

 - ameliorating compaction; and

 - storing soils for subsequent reuse.